JackDanger/twilio_contactable/README.markdown

     end

-If you're using custom column names you can easily overwrite any of them:
+If you're using custom column names you can easily overwrite any of them by passing in a configuration block:

     class User < ActiveRecord::Base